Introduction

 Safety and responsibility note

-This calculator is intended for educational and preliminary estimating purposes.
-For structural decisions, follow the project specifications, applicable standards, and the direction of the engineer of record.
-Always verify that your calibration data, units, and sensor placement match the conditions of the concrete you are evaluating.
+This calculator is intended for educational use and preliminary estimating.
+For structural or contractual decisions, follow project specifications, applicable standards, and the direction of the engineer of record.
+Before acting on a maturity estimate, confirm that the units, datum temperature, calibration constants, and sensor history truly represent the concrete under evaluation.